What is the High Reliability Organization principle “Preoccupation with Failure”?

 Table of Contents

-- Next Steps to Become More Preoccupied with Failure
+- Next Steps to Strengthen Preoccupation with Failure

 Erin Madden, a patient care assistant at Phoenixville Hospital near Philadelphia, made sure that her patient’s bed wheels were locked before transferring her patient into bed.
-The bed moved anyway.
-And while her patient didn’t fall and no harm was done, the incident nagged on Madden’s mind.
+However, the bed moved unexpectedly.
+Although no harm occurred, the incident lingered in Madden’s mind.

 - The unit held a daily safety huddle where frontline staffers were encouraged to discuss incidents, observations and concerns.